Driving in South Carolina

 These poor road conditions could be a contributing factor to the high number of accidents in rural areas.
 Some roads are noted for large potholes, blind corners, untrimmed trees and poorly marked lines.
 The Reason Foundation found that in 2013, the latest year of data analyzed, South Carolina spent the least per state-maintained mile.
 Non-profit research association TRIP said that 29 percent of the state's roads are in poor condition while 35 percent are in mediocre condition.

 Some parts of South Carolina can see moderate snow at times which can create challenging driving conditions in both rural and urban areas.
-The South Carolina Department of Transportation maintains a Winter Weather Road Conditions System to provide updates on roads several times per day or as conditions warrant.
+The South Carolina Department of Transportation maintains a Road Conditions map to provide updates on roads several times per day or as conditions warrant.

 Filling up the Tank